7th Arkansas Infantry Regiment: Consolidation with the 6th Arkansas

 During the Battle of Perryville, the 7th Arkansas Infantry Regiment took devastating casualties, leaving that regiment all but ineffective.
 The 6th Arkansas had also suffered heavy casualties in that same battle, so the 7th Arkansas' remaining soldiers were augmented into the 6th.
 The 6th and 7th Arkansas Infantry Regiments were combined December 22, 1862, and remained consolidated for the remainder of the war.
 The rolls of each company were, however, continued as though no consolidation had ever been made.
 After participating in the Kentucky Campaign, it was brigaded under Generals Liddell and Govan, Army of Tennessee.

 From December 31, 1862, through January 2, 1863, the 6th and 7th Consolidated Arkansas Infantry Regiment was heavily engaged during the Battle of Murfreesboro, losing a total of 29 killed and 140 wounded.
 The unit was engaged in the Battle of Chickamauga and the Battles for Chattanooga.
 Colonel D. A. Gillespie was wounded at the Battle of Chickamauga and died in a hospital on October 26, 1862.
 The combined regiment had 16 disabled at the Battle of Ringgold Gap, totaled 314 men and 265 arms in December, 1863, and sustained 66 casualties at the Battle of Atlanta.
 The entire regiment was captured along with several other regiments during the Battle of Jonesboro, which was part of the Atlanta campaign, but were released several weeks later in a prisoner exchange.
 Returning to the Army of Tennessee, in time to participate in the Franklin-Nashville Campaign.
 After the retreat from Tennessee, the regiment was moved to North Carolina where they took part in the final charge of the army during the Battle of Bentonville.
-The 6th - 7th Arkansas actively took part in the following battles, skirmishes and/or campaigns: